DNACENSolutions/dnac_ansible_workflows/workflows/sda_fabric_sites_zones/README.md

 These examples show how to define input YAML files for Fabric Site & Zone Management, Authentication Control and Apply Pending Events in Cisco Catalyst Center.

-A. Create an Fabric sites and fabric zones (state: merged) Figure 1 Creating Fabric Sites and Fabric Zones
+A. Create Fabric Sites and Fabric Zones (state: merged) Figure 1: Creating Fabric Sites and Fabric Zones
 ![Alt text](./images/Fabric_sites.png)

 Figure 2 Select the Authentication profile for the fabric site
 ![Alt text](./images/Fabric_site_auth_profile.png)

 Figure 3 Select the fabric zones
 ![Alt text](./images/Fabric_zones.png)

 Figure 4 Configuratin Summary
 ![Alt text](./images/Fabric_site_zone_summary.png)

 This configuration sets up a fabric site (AREA1 BLD1) and two fabric zones (FLOOR1 and FLOOR2) under it.
 All areas use No Authentication, and pub/sub is enabled for the fabric site to support real-time event sync

+This can be achieved using the following input YAML configuration:

 ```yaml
     - fabric_sites: